nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 - Java Generics: Stop trying to use Primitives when instantiating arrays, lists/collections, etc.
 - Java Generics: Using these helps enforce type safety, allow using Types as parameters, and enable developing generic algorithms.
 - Java: Stop assuming the word 'array' translates to a Collection type (e.g. `List<T>` or `ArrayList<T>`).
 Everytime this happens, the code gets larger and does not meet the requirement of using a bracketed array.
+- Java Generics: It is not necessary to make an enclosing Class generic in order to make generic methods.
+I assume the class *would* need to be labeled generic if any private or public fields *are* generic.

+Completed the Java Generics exercises, and experimenting with the code and tests I produced.

+I updated the MS Graph code a little bit.
+There is much more to do and learn.
+The main hang-up right now is figuring out how to handle the result type from a successful, filtered request.
+It is not obvious to me.

 ## Thursday 2-Mar-2023